jmnote/SimpleMathJax/README.md

 # Installation
 * git clone in extensions directory
+* Using CDN is recommended.
+Because it's much faster than using local resources in most cases.
+MathJax is pretty heavy.
 ```Bash
 $ git clone https://github.com/jmnote/SimpleMathJax.git
 ```

-* (Optional) If you want to use not CDN but local mathjax scripts, you can use git clone recursive. ( MathJax is pretty heavy. )
+* (Optional) If you want to use not CDN but local mathjax scripts, you can use git clone recursive.
 ```Bash
 $ git clone --recursive https://github.com/jmnote/SimpleMathJax.git
 ```